BryceStevenWilley/BryceStevenWilley.github.io/_pages/3-now.md

 ### Doing

-Doing a lot of exploration of [Mastodon/Fediverse](), trying to figure out a way to enjoy non-corporate social media.
+Exploring [Mastodon/Fediverse](https://weirder.earth/@brycew/), trying to figure out a way to enjoy social media.

 ### Listening To